tbghacc/IBM_EventSync/README.md

 2. Going to Access Tokens (or Settings -> Access Tokens)
 3. Creating a new token (Make sure to mark *"Make calls to Inference Providers"*)

-Once you have this token you're going to want to create a secrets.properties file in the root directory (same place where this READ.ME is)
+Once you have this token you're going to want to create a secrets.properties file in the root directory (same place where this README is)
 Inside of secrets.properties you should put:
 ```
 HF_TOKEN=(Your HuggingFace Access token here)